Gateway configuration

 |---|

-pairing (default) | New senders receive a one-time pairing code; must be approved before messages are processed |
+pairing (default) | New senders get a one-time pairing code; must be approved |

-allowlist | Only senders in allowFrom can message the bot — requires at least one entry in allowFrom (see below) |
+allowlist | Only senders in allowFrom — requires at least one entry |

-open | All senders accepted without approval — requires allowFrom: ["*"] (see below) |
+open | All senders accepted — requires allowFrom: ["*"] |

 disabled | DMs not accepted on this channel |

-on private bots with restricted channel credentials.
+dmPolicy: "open" lets anyone who can reach your bot message it.
+Use it only on private bots with restricted channel credentials.

 Pairing codes: 8 characters, expire after 1 hour, max 3 pending per channel.